ADVERTISING

-New siren systems in several districts – monthly functional testing from commissioning
+New siren systems in several city districts – monthly functional testing from commissioning

 Weiterstadt.
 The city of Weiterstadt will begin expanding its siren network in the coming weeks.
-The goal is to provide comprehensive warning to the population in the event of a disaster .
-The project, initiated several years ago, is now entering the concrete implementation phase.
+The goal is to provide comprehensive warnings to the population in the event of a disaster .
+The project, which was initiated several years ago, is now entering the concrete implementation phase.

-Sirens for Riedbahn, Schneppenhausen, Braunshardt and the city center
+Sirens for Riedbahn, Schneppenhausen, Braunshardt and the town center

-The focus is on districts that were previously unequipped or inadequately equipped with siren systems .
-These include the core city of Weiterstadt, Riedbahn, Schneppenhausen, and Braunshardt.
+The focus is particularly on districts that were previously unequipped or only inadequately equipped with siren systems .
+These include the town center of Weiterstadt, Riedbahn, Schneppenhausen, and Braunshardt.
 The new sirens will be installed on public buildings or freestanding masts and are designed to optimal acoustic range .

 Technical commissioning and regular inspections

-After construction is complete, the systems will be put into operation.
-From then on, a functional test every first Saturday of the month at 12 noon via the Darmstadt-Dieburg district control center – a procedure that is established in areas already served.
+Once construction is complete, the systems will be put into technical operation.
+From this point on, a functional test every first Saturday of the month at 12 noon via the control center of the Darmstadt-Dieburg district – a procedure that is already established in areas already served.

 The siren signals are standardized nationwide :

-- One-minute rising and falling siren sound: Warning to the public – inform yourself via radio, warning apps, or the internet (not an emergency call!)
+- One-minute rising and falling siren tone: Warning to the population – get information via radio, warning apps or the internet (not an emergency call!)

 - One-minute continuous tone: All clear – no more danger

-- One-minute continuous tone, interrupted twice: Fire brigade alert
+- A one-minute continuous tone, interrupted twice: Fire department alert

 Civil protection in focus

-The city expressly points out that the monthly inspection does not constitute a real emergency .
-Rather, the measures serve to ensure technical functionality and increase safety in the event of a crisis .
+The city explicitly points out that the monthly inspection not a genuine emergency .
+Rather, the measures serve to ensure technical functionality and increase security in the event of a crisis .

-Further information will be released gradually, depending on the construction progress.
+Further information will be published gradually, depending on the progress of construction.
 The city administration is available to answer any questions.